giellalt/lang-sms/merging_dir/unified_sms2x_src/00_readme.txt

  - if inconsistencies then these should be systematically check for and corrected BEFORE any other transformation towards a gt-like dictionary xml structure.
+JR answers:
+ - There was a problem with  'saada' and 'vihiä', namely, the first is a verb and the second is the object.
+This was a hand correction.
 _________________

 <e id="sml_214" inNo="3464">